ralna/spral/doc/Fortran/ssids.rst

 analyse phase, the tree is broken into a number of leaf subtrees rooted at a single node, leaving a root subtree/forest consisting of all remaining nodes above those.
 Each leaf subtree is pre-assigned to a particular NUMA region or GPU for the factorization phase.
-Exact details of the algorithm used for finding these subtrees and their assignment can be found in the paper [2]_.
+Details of the algorithm used for finding these subtrees and their assignment can be found in the paper [2]_.

 The factorization phase has two steps.
 In the first, leaf subtrees are